buzzn/broker-evaluation/api.md

 Shows the power curve disaggregation from the given starting point.

 Parameters:
 - `begin` (int): Start time of disaggregation as unix timestamp.
-Default is 48h back in time.
+Default is two days ago at 00:00:00 am.

 Returns: `200 {string => {string => int}}` or `206 {}` if there is no history.